-4 The line of argument that follows requires bracketing Arrighi's most fundamental propositions regarding the current shift in hegemony: 1) periods of inter-regnum in the global system are characteristically periods of chaos; 2) the relative hypertrophy of U.S. military power magnifies the destructive potential of chaos
+4 The line of argument that follows requires bracketing Arrighi's most fundamental propositions regarding the current shift in hegemony: 1) periods of inter-regnum in the global system are characteristically periods of chaos; 2) the relative hypertrophy of U.S. military power magnifies the destructive potential of chaos during the current shift.
+In other words, there is no reason to believe that global catastrophe will be avoided during the process of the shift that is underway.

-In Arrighi's view, if there is another transition it would be toward an East Asian "Archipelago" in which the Chinese state and its interests might be politically dominant, but the surrounding network of economic ties, including those constructed by the Chinese Capitalist diaspora would be the essential economic integument of the system.
 Politically, "the leading governmental organization of this new regime would approximate the features of a 'world-state' more closely than the United States already has."
 (2009a:12).5 For Arrighi, a successful shift to East Asian hegemony implies a less prominent role for military force, a territorialist logic involving more consent and less domination.
 It also implies that "countries will be relating to one another through market mechanisms which are not at all self-regulating, but are regulated" (2009b:88).